Eschatologue/CM_wiki/docs/option/class-options/sorcerer-metamagic/hb.md

 ---

+### Punch Spell

+**Cost:** 1 :class-phb24-sorcerer: Sorcery Point(s)

+When you cast a spell that requires you to make a ranged spell attack while there is an enemy creature within 5 feet of you, you can spend 1 Sorcery Point to turn it into a melee spell attack instead.
+You have Advantage for this melee spell attack.

+---

+### Recycled Spell

+**Cost:** 1 :class-phb24-sorcerer: Sorcery Point(s)

+When you cast a spell, you can spend 1 Sorcery Point to possibly conserve your arcane energy.
+If the spell misses or fails to take effect, you can take a Reaction to regain an expended spell slot of at least one level lower then the spell slot you use to cast the spell.

+---

 ### Resolute Spell

 **Cost:** 2 :class-phb24-sorcerer: Sorcery Point(s)

-When you cast a spell that forces a Constitution or a Wisdom :d20-save: saving throw, you can spend 2 Sorcery Point(s) and change the spell's :d20-save: saving throw to target the other Ability Score instead.
+When you cast a spell that forces a Constitution or a Wisdom  saving throw, you can spend 2 Sorcery Point(s) and change the spell's saving throw to target the other Ability Score instead.

 This Metamagic only changes the initial save.
-Any subsequent :d20-save: Saving Throws target the original Ability Score.
+Any subsequent saving throws targets the original Ability Score.

+---

+### Unerring Spell

+**Cost:** 1 :class-phb24-sorcerer: Sorcery Point(s)

+When you cast a spell that requires an attack roll or a Dexterity saving throw, you can spend 1 Sorcery Point to ignore the effects of Half Cover and Three-Quarters cover.

+---

+--8<-- "includes\snippets\covers.md"